nvuillam/node-sarif-builder/README.md

 const sarifBuilder = new SarifBuilder();
 // SARIF Run builder
 const sarifRunBuilder = new SarifRunBuilder().initSimple({
-    name: "npm-groovy-lint",                           // Name of your analyzer tool
+    toolDriverName: "npm-groovy-lint",                           // Name of your analyzer tool
+    toolDriverVersion: "9.0.5",                                  // Version of your analyzer tool
     url: "https://nvuillam.github.io/npm-groovy-lint/"           // Url of your analyzer tool });
 ```

-____
+___

 - Add all rules that can be found in your results (recommended but optional)